 By default applications do not have access to operating system logs, browser history, phone number, or hardware / network identification information.
 If an application requests access to this information at install time, the installer will prompt the user asking if the application can access the information.
 If the user does not grant access, the application will not be installed.

 Android includes a set of installed system Certificate Authorities, which are trusted system-wide.
 Prior to Android 7.0, device manufacturers could modify the set of CAs shipped on their devices.
 However, devices running 7.0 and above will have a uniform set of system CAs as modification by device manufacturers is no longer permitted.

 There are still CAs that are device-specific and should not be included in the core set of AOSP CAs, like carriers’ private CAs that may be needed to securely access components of the carrier’s infrastructure, such as SMS/MMS gateways.
 Device manufacturers are encouraged to include the private CAs only in the components/apps that need to trust these CAs.
-See Network Security Configuration for more details.
+For more details, see Network Security Configuration.

 On Google Play, application signing bridges the trust Google has with the developer and the trust the developer has with their application.
 Developers know their application is provided, unmodified to the Android device; and developers can be held accountable for behavior of their application.